Contact Igloo

 Igloo software on a smaller screen used for navigation

-Several people dropped by who wanted to see if they could use ICE to upgrade an existing space, or to test its compatibility with the immersive solutions and software they already sell.
+Several people dropped by who wanted to see if they could use Igloo Core Engine to upgrade an existing space or to test its compatibility with the immersive solutions and software they already sell.
 Even companies that we might previously have seen as competitors are now seen as potential collaborators.

-“Immersive” was one of this year’s buzzwords at ISE, and as the market for immersive technology continues to grow, we believe ICE has a crucial role to play in driving a wide range of immersive solutions.
+“Immersive” was one of this year’s buzzwords at ISE, and as the market for immersive technology continues to grow, we believe Igloo Core Engine has a crucial role to play in driving a wide range of immersive solutions.

 Back